 As healthcare professionals, addressing these persistent symptoms is an important part of delivering truly patient-centred care.

-New data from the OASIS-4 trial, highlighting the efficacy and safety of elinzanetant for vasomotor symptoms associated with adjuvant endocrine therapy were recently delivered as an oral presentation at ASCO 2025 and are now published.⁴
+Data from the OASIS-4 trial, highlighting the efficacy and safety of elinzanetant for vasomotor symptoms associated with adjuvant endocrine therapy were first delivered as an oral presentation at ASCO 2025 and are now published.⁴

 Key Takeaways:

-• OASIS-4 is the first pivotal randomised, placebo-controlled, Phase III trial of elinzanetant in women suffering from disruptive menopause symptoms caused by their adjuvant endocrine therapy for breast cancer4,5
+- OASIS-4 is the first pivotal randomised, placebo-controlled, Phase III trial of a neurokinin-targeted therapy in women suffering from disruptive menopause symptoms caused by their adjuvant endocrine therapy for breast cancer4,5

 In this video, Fatima Cardoso, the lead investigator, provides an overview of the study findings and their potential clinical implications.